Opportunity-Hack-Sustaining/scale-for-good/GitWorkflow.md

 #### Master
 The **master** branch will contain the most recent, deliverable version of our project and will generally be updated at the end of every sprint.
     * It is vital that master branch always remains functional throughout the entire project and is only updated via fast forwards with the dev branch.
-    * The Git Master (see [roles](/Roles.md)) is the only individual who should approve pull requests to the master branch.
+    * The Git Master is the only individual who should approve pull requests to the master branch.

 #### Dev
 The **dev** branch will contain the most recent changes made to our project and will be used to sort out any discrepencies between other branches.